dgalifi/checkout/README.md

 - receiving payment details
 - validate payment details
 - process payment through an acquiring bank service
-- save payment details into a data storage so it can be retrieved later
+- save payment details into a data storage so it can be retrieved later.

  body sample